How does Windows VSS Snapshot work?

 VSS then talks to the provider to create the shadow copy.

 Let’s understand that in detail.

-VSS Shadow copy service is the most important components among all who co-ordinates with all other components for a smooth and mostly success process.
+VSS Shadow copy service is the most important component among all who co-ordinates with all other components for a smooth and most successful process.

-VSS Requestor is the actual software who requires the shadow copy, it is generally the backup agents installed on the system or Microsoft native requestor.
+VSS Requestor is the actual software that requires the shadow copy, it is generally the backup agents installed on the system or Microsoft native requestor.

-This component makes the data available for taking a snapshot, so it has to be kept in mind that the services associated with these components should be in the Stable state.
+This component makes the data available for taking a snapshot, so it has to be kept in mind that the services associated with these components should be in a Stable state.

 This component is responsible for creating and maintaining the shadow copies.